nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Restrictions:
 * `CRITERIA` can be either `priority`, `deadline`, `module` or `description`.
-* When sorting by priority, all tasks marked with priority status `HIGH` will appear at the top of the displayed task list, followed by `MEDIUM`, `LOW` and lastly all tasks with no priority status being at the bottom.
+* When sorting by priority, tasks marked with priority status `HIGH` will appear at the top of the displayed task list, followed by tasks with priority status`MEDIUM`, and lastly tasks with priority status `LOW`.
-* When sorting by deadline, tasks with the earliest deadline will appear at the top of the displayed list and tasks with no deadlines will appear at the bottom of the displayed task list.
+* When sorting by deadline, tasks with the earlier deadlines will appear at the top while tasks with no deadlines will appear at the bottom of the displayed task list.
-* When sorting by module, all tasks will be sorted by module code in alphanumeric order.
+* When sorting by module, all tasks will be sorted by the module code in alphanumeric order.
 * When sorting by description, all tasks will be sorted by the task description in alphanumeric order.

 <div markdown="span" class="alert alert-info">